kislayabhi/kislayabhi.github.io/_posts/2021-3-3-Lecture-Summaries.md

 Verse 141: The five subtle elements together with Satva, Rajas, Tamas are nothing but maya with Brahman.
 Maya + Brahman == God.
 Agnana Upahita Chitanyam.

 Verse 142: This Ishwara is nothing other than the Ultimate Reality except Maya.
 Consciousness not associated with Maya == Turiyam.
 Turiya is the ultimate reality -- Unlimited Existence-Consciousness-Bliss which is You!

+This is the end of superimposition and desuperimposition.
+Now starts Vedanta.
+That Thou Art!
+Now we are ready to understand the REAL VEDANTA as we now dive into understanding what it means when it is said -- "That thou art".